How to setup Single Sign On (SSO) with Azure AD

 Adding new users

-Users can be invited to Skore by a workspace admin, or the workspace can be setup to allow users to join.
+Users can be invited to Spark by a workspace admin, or the workspace can be setup to allow users to join.

 Removing users

-If an employee leaves the business, the users account will need to be manually removed from the Skore platform.
-Nevertheless, providing the account is disabled on your Azure AD already, the user will not be able to access Skore.
+If an employee leaves the business, the users account will need to be manually removed from the Spark platform.
+Nevertheless, providing the account is disabled on your Azure AD already, the user will not be able to access Spark

 Changing user licence / permissions

-Changing a users licence / permissions (member, editor) is performed in Skore and is not related to SSO.
+Changing a users licence / permissions (member, editor) is performed in Spark and is not related to SSO.

 Notes:

-1. Skore does not support automatic provisioning from Azure AD groups
+1. Spark does not support automatic provisioning from Azure AD groups

 • Related Articles